UTMathGroup/UTMath/README.md

 ## 📄 UTMath
-*UTMath: Math Evaluation with **Unit Test** via Reasoning-to-Coding Thoughts*
+UTMath: Math Evaluation with **Unit Test** via **Reasoning-to-Coding Thoughts**

-*UTMath is a rigorous and expansive benchmark designed to evaluate the mathematical reasoning abilities of Large Language Models (LLMs), with an average of 68 test cases per problem to ensure that the model **truly solves the problem** rather than simply memorizing the answers.*
+UTMath is a **cutting-edge** and comprehensive benchmark designed to evaluate the mathematical reasoning abilities of Large Language Models.
+It consists of **1,053 problems**, each with an average of **68 test cases**, ensuring that models **genuinely solve the problems** rather than merely recalling memorized answers

 <ul>
     <li><b>⚡️Multiple Case Validation</b>: Instead of using single cases that can be memorized, our questions are sequence-based, allowing numerous cases for validating true understanding.</li>
-    <li><b>🔧True Reasoning Evaluation</b>: Hard cases and runtime metrics help filter memorization and compare solution efficiency, precisely assessing reasoning abilities.</li>
+    <li><b>🔧General Solution</b>: UTMath requires large models to solve problems by generating code, aiming for general solutions rather than problem-specific ones, reflecting a closer alignment with intelligence.</li>
 </ul>

-*The Reasoning-to-Coding of Thoughts (RCoT) approach complements the UTMath Benchmark by encouraging LLMs to engage in explicit reasoning prior to generating code.RCoT significantly improves the efficiency and effectiveness of the solution.*
+ The Reasoning-to-Coding of Thoughts (RCoT) approach complements the UTMath Benchmark by encouraging LLMs to engage in explicit reasoning prior to generating code.
+RCoT significantly improves the efficiency and effectiveness of the solution, suggesting that it encourages the model to **reason critically and find more efficient solutions**.
 <ul>
-    <li><b>🏆Code Output Evaluation</b>: We require LLMs to output code, focusing on reasoning rather than direct answers, to better reflect their reasoning skills.</li>
+    <li><b>🏆Enhanced Reasoning</b>: Emphasizing reasoning allows large models to focus more on improving the quality of reasoning, thereby delivering higher-quality and more efficient solutions.</li>
-    <li><b>🌐Observation of Reasoning Process</b>: By mandating code implementation, we can observe and validate the LLM's reasoning process, not just the final answer.</li>
+    <li><b>🌐Modularity</b>: By separating reasoning from implementation, it becomes possible to control variables and mitigate the impact of differences in reasoning and coding capabilities across various large models.</li>
 </ul>